Grow Leader Course

 Grow Leader course

-A 19-week journey in agroecological skills, personal growth & community leadership.
-The course alternates between taught sessions and practical workdays, allowing time for integration and witnessing the seasonal changes on the land.
+A journey in agroecological skills, personal growth & community leadership.
+The course combines taught sessions and practical workdays, allowing time for integration and witnessing the seasonal changes on the land.

 Whether you’re tending a garden or nurturing a bold idea, Grow Leader supports you to: